Skip to main content

 Workbench members

-Note: only Workbench members with edit permissions to the ‘Workbench user group assignment’ resource can manage members.
+Note: only Workbench members with edit permissions to the ‘Workbench user group assignment’ resource can invite members.

-Click on your avatar (top right), and select ‘Workbench members’, then ’Invite new member’.
+Click on the 'manage' button in the bottom left, and select ‘Workbench members’, then ’Invite new member’.
 Enter the person's first and last name, email address, and the group(s) you'd like them to belong to.

 Single sign-on (SSO)